 GPU rendering is an exciting development, but one must not forget that the GPU is a multi-purpose processor and is used for other tasks.
-For AEC workflows, interactive 3D graphics and virtual reality (VR) are the most important.
+For product development workflows, interactive 3D graphics and virtual reality (VR) are the most important.
 In these applications performance or frames per second (FPS) is critical.

-While an architect might be happy to wait a little longer for a render, if the GPU doesn't have enough power for interactive 3D visualization, especially at 4K and above resolution, then it can dramatically impact the user experience.
+While a product designer might be happy to wait a little longer for a render, if the GPU doesn't have enough power for interactive 3D visualization, especially at 4K and above resolution, then it can dramatically impact the user experience.
 Rather than having a smooth viewport, it can become choppy, making it hard to navigate or manipulate models.
 More importantly, if the GPU is underpowered for VR, the end user experience can become unacceptable.

-The Dell Optimizer for Precision uses AI routines to help optimize performance for any userspecified app or workflow.
-Any GPU that is fast enough for rendering will almost certainly be fast enough for interactive 3D graphics in CAD and BIM software.
+Any GPU that is fast enough for rendering will almost certainly be fast enough for interactive 3D graphics in CAD software.
 These applications tend to be predominantly single-threaded in CPU functions, which means a bottleneck can occur in the workstation's CPU and the GPU is left performing at a fraction of its true potential.

 NVIDIA RTX GPUs are adept at multitasking.
 It means they can be used for interactive graphics and ray-trace rendering at the same time.
-To give an example, an architect could be designing in Autodesk Revit, repositioning the 3D model in the viewport, and batch rendering in the background with V-Ray GPU.
-If an architect does plan to use multiple GPU memory-hungry applications at the same time - such as Enscape and V-Ray - then they may need a GPU with more memory.
+To give an example, a product designer could be designing in Dassault Systèmes SOLIDWORKS, repositioning the 3D model in the viewport, and batch rendering in the background with Luxion KeyShot.
+If a product designer does plan to use multiple GPU memory-hungry applications at the same time - such as Autodesk 3ds max and V-Ray - then they may need a GPU with more memory.